onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 ## Part 6: Nani the F#&% is this?

 Nah, you know what?
-Let’s get REALLY complex with it!
+Let's get REALLY complex with it!
 Hit you with the firehose!
 This is a concept you will see in NixOS known as an overlay.

 ```nix
 # Here we are omitting one of the {} in a chain for what is called a curried lambda